nhattan040102/Vietnamese-Hate-and-Offensive-Detection-using-PhoBERT-CNN-and-Social-Media-Streaming-Data/README.md

 # Vietnamese-Hate-and-Offensive-Detection-using-PhoBERT-CNN-and-Social-Media-Streaming-Data
-This is a repository implementing the code of the paper ```Vietnamese-Hate-and-Offensive-Detection-using-PhoBERT-CNN-and-Social-Media-Streaming-Data```  for CS431 final project
+This is a repository re-implementing the code of the paper ```Vietnamese-Hate-and-Offensive-Detection-using-PhoBERT-CNN-and-Social-Media-Streaming-Data```  for CS431 final project

 Link paper: https://arxiv.org/pdf/2206.00524.pdf